 Exposure to the smoke generated from forest fires (wild and prescribed) have negative health impacts (Delfino et al. 2009; Morgan et al. 2010; Rappold et al. 2011), and the associated costs are substantial (Kochi et al. 2010).
 Particles smaller than 2.5 micrometers in aerodynamic diameter (PM2.5) is the pollutant of most concern within smoke, and the U.S. Environmental Protection Agency (EPA), through the Clean Air Act of 1970, has set standards as defined by the National Ambient Air Quality Standards (NAAQS) to protect the public.
 The maximum allowable level of PM2.5 averaged over a 24-hr period is 35 g/m3.
 States may also implement their own regulations in addition to the NAAQS specified by EPA.

 Forest management agencies are increasingly moving away from fire exclusion and towards policies that balance modified suppression with the use of prescribed fire to achieve multiple ecological objectives (Miyanishi 2001).
 Therefore, predicting smoke impacts and, probably more importantly, determining meteorological conditions that reduce smoke impacts from prescribed fires, is needed.
-Few studies have been conducted for smoke impacts from prescribed fires (Garcia-Menendez et al. 2013; Rorig et al. 2013).
+Few studies have been conducted addressing this (Garcia-Menendez et al. 2013; Rorig et al. 2013).
 There have been comprehensive fuel, fire behavior and smoke measurements on prescribed fires (e.g. RxCADRE - Ottmar et al. 2016).
-However, these data have not yet been used to evaluate and improve smoke modeling systems.
+However, these data have not yet been used to evaluate and improve smoke modeling systems, especially in terms of meteorological conditions.

 The relationship between winds, fire behavior, and smoke dispersion is especially difficult in areas of complex terrain.
 Wind speed and direction are affected by topography, and vegetation moisture can change at time scales of hours, minutes, and even seconds (Andrews 2012).
 Additionally, complex topography can directly affect fire behavior and smoke transport (Hardy et al. 2001; Agee et al. 2010).
 Understanding how fuels, fire, topography and wind patterns interact for a particular region can improve the ability to predict how and where smoke will disperse.